Frequently Asked Questions

-You have the opportunity to expand your nursing and critical thinking skills while working alongside an R.N. clinical coach.
-However, due to Minnesota Nurse Practice Act regulations, you will not be permitted to administer medications or IV therapy during your time in the externship.
+You have the opportunity to expand your nursing and critical thinking skills while working alongside multiple RN clinical coaches.
+The Minnesota Nurse Practice Act prohibits unlicensed employees from performing duties that require a license, so Summer III externs are not permitted to administer medications or IV therapy during their time in the externship.

 I'm an international student.
-Would I qualify to participate in the Summer Nursing Externship?
+Would I qualify to participate in the Summer III Nursing Externship?

 Unfortunately, no. All Summer III participants must have authorization to work in the U.S. in the event of future employment after the program.
 The inpatient setting of Mayo Clinic does not provide sponsorship for employment.
 Due to special federal rules regarding immigration and the nursing profession, policies for nurse sponsorship are distinct from those of other allied health positions.

 What will I be expected to wear for the externship?